01386 833050

 Horses Bit

-The bit is a crucial piece of horse tack because it fits in the horse’s mouth and together with the reins supports the rider’s leg and balance signals to the horse.
+The bit is a crucial piece of horse tack because it is attached to either side of the cheekpieces and fits in the horse’s mouth.
+The reins are also attached to the bit and together with the riders legs provide the horse with signals or instructions as to where to go and how fast.

 Movement of the reins applies pressure to the bit in the horse’s mouth and assists with steering and braking, although an accomplished horse rider on an experienced horse should need to use very little pressure on the bit.